Aerolineas Argentinas 1774 - Aerolineas Argentinas 1793

 The security check for the morning flights opened at 1:00 AM, and we headed through.
-We found a carpeted zone in the departure area near charging points.
-We hooked up our device for recharging, and also tried to get some sleep before the next flight.
+We found a carpeted zone in the departure area near some charging points.
+We hooked up our devices for recharging and tried to get some sleep before our next flight.

-The flight was not too long, and there was a quick beverage service.
+The flight was short, and there was a quick beverage service.
 We landed at Iguazu Falls on time.
-There is no public transport from the airport to the National Park; you would have to take the bus into town and then a bus back to the National Park, which would add a lot of unnecessary travel time.
-We took the taxi from the airport and it cost ARS 25000 each way.
-Our driver dropped us off at the entrance of the National Park and gave us his WhatsApp number to message him when we were ready to head back to the airport.
+Note that there is no direct public transport from the airport to the National Park; you would have to take a bus into town and then another bus back to the park, which adds significant travel time.
+Instead, we took a taxi from the airport, which cost ARS 25,000 each way.
+Our driver dropped us off at the entrance of the National Park and gave us his WhatsApp number to message him when we were ready to head back.

-We got in line to buy the tickets to the National Park.
-It was ARS 45000 per person for international visitors.
-After that we looked for the luggage storage.
-We had to go to the cafe at the far left, when facing the entrance, and paid ARS 13400 there.
-We put one of our backpacks in the locker and carried the other one with us for the water bottles etc.
+We got in line to buy tickets for the National Park.
+The fee was ARS 45,000 per person for international visitors.
+Afterward, we looked for luggage storage.
+We went to the cafe on the far left (when facing the entrance) and paid ARS 13,400.
+We stored one backpack in a locker and carried the other for our water bottles and essentials.

-We passed through the entrance where they scanned our tickets.
-After that we headed to the Central Station to board the Jungle Train.
-We got allotted the 11:30 AM departure.
+After passing through the entrance where they scanned our tickets, we headed to the Central Station to board the Jungle Train.
+We were allotted the 11:30 AM departure.

-From there, we first took the Upper Circuit (or Circuito Superior), which was a hike that took us along the upper edges of the waterfalls and brought us back to Cataratas Station.
+From there, we took the Upper Circuit (Circuito Superior), a hike that leads along the upper edges of the waterfalls and loops back to Cataratas Station.

-We then took the Lower Circuit, which was a longer hike that took us along the base of the waterfalls and much closer to the river and water.
+Next, we explored the Lower Circuit (Circuito Inferior).
+This longer hike takes you along the base of the falls, providing a much closer perspective of the river and the crashing water.

-We didn’t have enough time to take the boat ride and were also quite tired.
-It had been a long day, hot and humid.
-We took the train back to the Central Station and messaged our taxi driver to pick us up.
+We didn’t have enough time for the boat ride and were quite exhausted.
+It had been a long, hot, and humid day.
+We took the train back to the Central Station and messaged our taxi driver for a pickup.

-The ride back to the airport was smooth and we visited the Iguazu by AMAE Lounge before our flight back to Buenos Aires.
+The ride back to the airport was smooth.
+We spent some time at the Iguazu by AMAE Lounge before our flight back to Buenos Aires.

-The flight back was uneventful, with a quick beverage service.
-We landed at AEP airport and booked a taxi through Cabify to our Airbnb.
+The return flight was uneventful, featuring another quick beverage service.
+We landed at Aeroparque Internacional Jorge Newbery and booked a Cabify to our Airbnb.

 ✈️ Aerolineas Argentinas 1774